Updated August 2022.

 It is widely thought that during this month, ancestors will wander with blessings while “lost ghosts” with no home will wander around lost and bitter.
 They have no relatives or are forgotten so choose to curse bad luck upon living strangers.
 Therefore, the living believe in praying and presenting offerings to maintain compassion.

 How is the Hungry Ghost Festival Celebrated?

-The Hungry Ghosts Festival is observed throughout a full month.
-Generally, two feasts will be prepared during the day, one for your own ancestors early in the day and another one for the lost souls after sunset.
+The Hungry Ghosts Festival is observed throughout the full seventh Lunar month (in 2022 from 29 July to 26 August).
+Generally, two feasts will be prepared during on the 15th day of the Lunar month, one for your own ancestors early in the day and another one for the lost souls after sunset.
 Offerings are made in the pagodas and food offered to the lost souls is kept vegan.
 What is known as ‘hell money’ is offered through fires on the streets.
 Many also believe that during this month you should be vegetarian to keep a pure diet.
 People will go to temples to pray for deceased relatives and monks will give special prayers to forgive condemned souls.